arogozhnikov/DeepMMD-GAN/README.md

 Using [pytorch](https://pytorch.org) for implementation, I am building upon DCGAN (official implementation from pytorch repo).

 Discriminator also contains BatchNormalization as the last layer to ensure the scale of output.

+## Results

+- I have observed no divergences when experimenting
+- at the same time quality of produced images isn't awesome
+- results for different sizes of projections, this was removed from the notebooks.